 Environmental Degradation: Climate Change, Conservation

 International Development: Poverty Alleviation, Foreign Assistance, Policy Reform

 International Law: World Constitutive Process of Authoritative Decision

 Oceans: Access and Control, Maritime Boundaries, Resource Exploration and Exploitation

 Science Policy: Role in Authoritative Decisions, Integration ofNatural and Social Sciences

 Please submit proposals via https://bit.ly/2021SPSAI.

 Proposal Guidelines & Selection

-Proposals will be reviewed for acceptance beginning on July 31, with final decisions for the program made by August 31.
+Submissions will be reviewed beginning July 31 with final decisions made by August 31.
 The Committee will consider and accept proposals on a rolling basis, until all presentation slots are allocated.